dtdibaba/StatTools/README.md

 )<br>

 # Arguments<br>
-datain <br>
+\arguments{
-Is the input dataset
+  \item{datain}{Is the input dataset}

-byVar <br>
-Is the stratifying categorical variable.
+  \item{byVar}{Is the stratifying categorical variable. }

-frmlYX <br>
-The model formula.

-fam <br>
+\item{ frmlYX	}{The model formula.}
-Distribution family for the output variable.
-Examples are binomial, poisson, etc.
+\item{fam	}{Distribution family for the output variable.
+Examples are binomial, poisson, etc.}

-Pred <br>
-Is a list containing the predictor variables names in the order they appear in the model formula.For example, if Z is a factor predictor variable and has a, b, c, and d levels, unless otherwise the reference is re-leveled, the coefficients will be output in alphabetical order with the first level being the reference level.
-Thus, include in the “Pred” list the levels for which the coefficients are output as Pred=c(“Other-predictors”, “Zb”, “Zc”, “Zd”) in the order they appear in the model formula.
+\item{Pred  }{Is a list containing the predictor variables names in the order they appear in the model formula.For example, if Z is a factor predictor variable and has a, b, c, and d levels, unless otherwise the reference is re-leveled, the coefficients will be output in alphabetical order with the first level being the reference level.
+Thus, include in the "Pred" list the levels for which the coefficients are output as Pred = c("Other-predictors", "Zb", "Zc", "Zd") in the order they appear in the model formula.}

-Factor <br>

-Whether there are categorical predictors in the model.
+\item{Factor}{Whether there are categorical predictors in the model.
+It defaults to FALSE.}
+\item{Intercept	}{Whether you want the intercept output or not.
 It defaults to FALSE.

-Intercept <br>

-Whether you want the intercept output or not.
-It defaults to FALSE.
-If you want the intercept, include Intercept as the first list Pred name lists.
+If you want the intercept, include Intercept as the first list Pred name lists.}

-EXP <br>
-Whether you want the exponentiation of the estimate and CIs.
-EXP defaults to TRUE.
+\item{EXP}{Whether you want the exponentiation of the estimate and CIs.
+EXP defaults to TRUE.}

-Model <br>
-The regression function name such as lm, glm, coxph.
+\item{Model	}{The regression function name such as lm, glm, coxph.}

-col.names <br>
-Whether the user wants to rename column names.
-Default=TRUE.
+\item{col.names	}{Whether the user wants to rename column names.
+Default = TRUE.}

-colname <br>
-lists of the column header names.
+\item{colname	}{lists of the column header names.}

-… Expandable.
+\item{...	}{Expandable.}
+}
 # EXAMPLES
 ```r
 devtools::install_github("dtdibaba/StatTools")